oracle/weblogic-kubernetes-operator/documentation/4.1/content/managing-domains/manage-domains.md

 may optionally be associated with a Cluster resource in addition to a Domain resource.
 For more information, see [Domain and Cluster resources]({{< relref "/managing-domains/domain-resource/_index.md" >}}).

-You can locate a WebLogic domain either in a persistent volume (Domain in PV), inside the container only (Model in Image), or in an image (Domain in Image).
+You can locate a WebLogic domain either on a persistent volume (Domain on PV), inside the container only (Model in Image), or in an image (Domain in Image).
 For an explanation of each, see [Choose a domain home source type]({{< relref "/managing-domains/choosing-a-model/_index.md" >}}).
 For examples of each, see the [WebLogic Kubernetes Operator samples]({{< relref "/samples/domains/_index.md" >}}).

 {{% notice note %}}The Domain in Image [domain home source type]({{< relref "/managing-domains/choosing-a-model/_index.md" >}}) is deprecated in WebLogic Kubernetes Operator version 4.0.
-Oracle recommends that you choose either Domain in PV or Model in Image, depending on your needs.
+Oracle recommends that you choose either Domain on PV or Model in Image, depending on your needs.
 {{% /notice %}}

 If you want to create your own container images, for example, to choose a specific set of patches or to create a domain